springfall2008/batpred/docs/predheat.md

 # predheat

-Predheat attemps to model water based central heating systems based on a boiler or a heat pump.
+Predheat attempts to model water based central heating systems based on a boiler or a heat pump.

 ## Operation